randarihany/Ivolve_OJT_Labs/kubernetes/Lab27/README.md

 ![image](https://github.com/user-attachments/assets/a1da9bad-8d76-49be-b771-b540a2ce1319)

-🔵 **Create a YAML File for MySQL StatefulSet with 3 Replicas:**
+🔵 **A YAML File for MySQL StatefulSet with 3 Replicas:**

 YAML configuration for creating a StatefulSet for a MySQL database with 3 replicas.

+GO TO: kubernetes/Lab27/mysql-StatefulSet.yaml

-🔵 **Write a YAML File to Define a Service for the MySQL StatefulSet:**
+🔵 **A YAML File to Define a Service for the MySQL StatefulSet:**

 To enable the pods in the StatefulSet to communicate with each other and be accessible externally (if necessary), you need to define a service.
 YAML file to define a headless service for the StatefulSet.

+GO TO: kubernetes/Lab27/mysql-StatefulSet-service.yaml

 - Deploy the StatefulSet and Service:
 ```